-- Key governance documents, including Standing Orders, are published on website using modern.gov; - Publishing operational data through our website; - Documents relating to meetings of the Authority and its Committees are published on the Authority website: - Provisions in place allowing reporting on meetings and providing an audio webcast of meetings of the Authority and its Committees.
-During 2020/21 meetings have been broadcasted via Youtube due to the Covid-19 pandemic situation and under the Government's remote meeting legislation; - Publish work programmes for the Authority and its Committees; - Committee reports containing exempt information are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation.
+- Key governance documents, including Standing Orders, are published on website using modern.gov; - Publishing operational data through our website; - Documents relating to meetings of the Authority and its Committees are published on the Authority website; - Provisions in place allowing reporting on meetings and providing an audio webcast of meetings of the Authority and its Committees.
+During 2020/21 meetings were broadcast via YouTube due to the Covid-19 pandemic situation and under the Government's remote meeting legislation and following the end of this legislation reverted to audio broadcasting; - Publish work programmes for the Authority and its Committees; - Committee reports containing exempt information are kept to a minimum and where possible an open report is provided to summarise the decision to be made and allow public participation.

 - Key governance documents, such as Standing Orders are published on the Authority website and available through the modern.gov app. - Continued to publish documents relating to meetings of the Authority and its Committees on the website.
 In addition members of the public can use self service functionality to register to receive automated email alerts for specific topics or meetings.
 Documents are also published through the modern.gov app available for IOS, Android, Blackberry, Kindle Fire and Windows 10 users. - Audio webcasting of meetings of the Authority and its Committees continues with recordings being held and published for 3 years after the meeting.
-During 2020/21 and due to the Covid-19 pandemic situation meetings have been broadcast via Youtube and these are recorded and available to watch again after the meetings. - Although we are not required by law to publish a forward plan of decisions, in the spirit of openness and transparency we continue to compile and publish work programmes for the Authority and its Committees to allow members of the public to be aware of forthcoming decisions.
+During 2020/21 and due to the Covid-19 pandemic situation meetings were broadcast via YouTube and these were also recorded and available to watch again after the meetings, however from May 2021 these returned to audio only broadcasts.
+During 2022 the Authority purchased new microphones and broadcasting equipment which has enable it to live

+- stream and record its Authority and Committee meetings via YouTube as audio visual broadcasts.
+These recordings are available for 3 years after a meeting. - Although we are not required by law to publish a forward plan of decisions, in the spirit of openness and transparency we continue to compile and publish work programmes for the Authority and its Committees to allow members of the public to be aware of forthcoming decisions.